mikakorkiakoski/TheAmazingPortfolio/README.md

 ![js3](reviewImages/js3.png)

-In the typing animation there is object called 'Typed'
+In the typing animation there is object called 'typed' which is instance from class called 'Typed'.

 ![js3.1](reviewImages/js3.1.png)